Chasseur: Chasseurs à pied

-tucked into jambières (leather gaiters).
-The other light infantry unit type, the voltigeurs, specialised as skirmishers, and for advance screening of the main force.
+which were tucked into jambières (leather gaiters).
+The other light infantry unit type, the voltigeurs, specialised as skirmishers and the advance screening of the main force.
 The chasseurs could also be called upon to form advance guards and scouting parties alongside the voltigeurs.

-Following the Napoleonic Wars the chasseurs à pied continued to exist as a separate corps within the infantry.
-Initially a specially trained elite, their tactical role eventually came to match that of the ordinary lignards (line infantry).
-By the late 19th century the differences between the two branches were confined to uniform and insignia, although the chasseurs retained a strong esprit de corps.
-Immediately after the Franco-Prussian War it was argued that the continued existence of a nominally elite class of infantry that was in fact armed and trained to the same standards as the ordinary soldier, was contrary to both military utility and the egalitarian principles of the new republic.
-However public opinion, influenced by the occasions on which the chasseurs had distinguished themselves during the war was opposed to the disbanding of this distinctive corps.
+After the Napoleonic Wars, the chasseurs à pied continued to exist as a separate corps within the infantry.
+Initially a specially trained elite, they eventually had a tactical role that came to match that of the ordinary lignards (line infantry).

+By the late 19th century, the differences between the two branches were confined to uniform and insignia although the chasseurs retained a strong esprit de corps.
+Immediately after the Franco-Prussian War, it was argued that the continued existence of a nominally elite class of infantry, whuch was in fact armed and trained to the same standards as the ordinary soldier, was contrary to both military utility and the egalitarian principles of the new republic.
+However, public opinion, influenced by the occasions on which the chasseurs had distinguished themselves during the war, was opposed to the disbanding of the distinctive corps.

 Under the Third Republic the chasseurs à pied were increased from 20 to 30 battalions.
-Of these, 4 saw active service in Tunisia, one in Indochina, and one in Madagascar during the period 1880-1896.
-Twelve of the chasseur battalions were re-designated as mountain infantry (chasseurs alpins).
-The remaining chasseur battalions were deployed near the frontier with Germany as part of the troupes de couverture, charged with covering the bulk of the army during mobilization.
+Four of them saw active service in Tunisia, one in Indochina between 1880 and 1896.
+Twelve of the chasseur battalions were redesignated as mountain infantry (chasseurs alpins).
+The remaining chasseur battalions were deployed near the frontier with Germany as part of the troupes de couverture, who were charged with covering the bulk of the army during mobilisation.